sourencho/study_c/README.md

 # c_programming_a_modern_approach

-Solutions to the exercises in the book "C Programming: A Modern Approach (2nd Edition)"
+Solutions to the exercises and projects in the book "C Programming: A Modern Approach (2nd Edition)"

 Answers can be found here: http://knking.com/books/c2/answers/index.html